sfriederichs/sfriederichs.github.io/_posts/2020-08-20-set-up-a-raspberry-pi-4-(canakit).md

 ### Plex Plugins ###

 If I add any Plex plugins I'll list them here.

+### Impressions of Plex on the RasPi ###

+I got my Plex server set up and am trying out a movie right now.

+I'm looking at the output of top and the processor sure is pegged.
+However, it's running the media scanner and that's what's taking most of the CPU.

+It must take a long while to download the episode descriptions and cover art and such.
+The TV shows are taking forever.

+Only certain movies are working.
+The broken ones just say that the movie isn't available.
+It's not predicated on the playback mode.

+Maybe it will even out.

+It's playing HD just fine.
+No long loading times or anything.

+Once the cover art is downloaded it seems that when browsing the movies everything loads pretty quickly.

+TV art and descriptions are starting to come in.

+Missing sound on a couple of new downloads.
+Older TV shows are working fine though.

 ## Setting up VPN on a RasPi ##